-Take, for example, the shack-like Barracuda Tacos that opened up not long ago on Tchoupitoulas Street.
+Take, for example, the shack-like Barracuda Tacos that opened up not too long ago on Tchoupitoulas Street.
 Offering counter service and both indoor and outdoor seating, this hip, little stand launched by Dinner Lab's Brett Jones will woo you with their chicharrones and gooey queso, but the tacos are (as intended) the star of the show.
 It's hard not to gobble the achiote and tumeric adobo chicken with onion and fresh cilantro on house made flour tortillas.
 And at $3 a taco, you could have three or four without going over the limit.
 But why not mix it up?
-Have your chicken and add one with pork belly carnitas or get your veggies in with grilled spaghetti squash and canary beans.
 Add a side of pickles or chips and salsa, and you'll still come in under budget … and likely be full for the rest of the day!

 A must for taco lovers since they started rolling, Taceaux Loceaux has been one of the city's most popular food trucks for over a decade.
 But, after long last, they have finally opened in a more permanent venue-the space that formerly housed the French restaurant Flaming Torch on Octavia Street.
-They're still serving their signature tacos-Messin' with Texas with smoked brisket, Seoul Man with bulgogi chicken, Carnital Knowledge with pork-but they've also expanded the menu to include new creations and the truck's former specials like Machaca Khan with eggs and brisket, Jane Deaux with braised greens, and the El Dorado with potato and poblano peppers.
-Grab a couple of Off The Hooks (fried fish tacos) with a side of avocado fries, and it'll only set you
+They're still serving their signature tacos: Messin' with Texas with smoked brisket, Seoul Man with bulgogi chicken, Carnital Knowledge with pork, but they've also expanded the menu to include new creations and the truck's former specials like Machaca Khan with eggs and brisket, Jane Deaux with braised greens, and the El Dorado with potato and poblano peppers.
+Grab a couple of Off The Hooks (fried fish tacos) with a side of avocado fries, and it'll only set you back $11.50.